itsnemoooo/itsnemoooo.github.io/_posts/2024-12-02-three-climate-experiment.markdown

 ## Challenges
 ### Non-technical
+I began the summer, initially inspired by the potential of DRL to improve HVAC control (thanks to articles like [this](https://deepmind.google/discover/blog/deepmind-ai-reduces-google-data-centre-cooling-bill-by-40/)), but quickly realised that the scale of the task was far greater than I initially anticipated...

-1. I started this research project with a structured literature review.
+I formally began this research project with a structured literature review.
 Finding relevant research was challenging, but thanks to the following filtering process, I was able to find a lot of the existing documentation focused on significant timeframes and with variables that could be mapped to real-world controls.
 ![Figure 2: Literature Review](https://itsnemoooo.github.io/assets/images/search.png){: .half}

+The sources were selected from only reputable sources (as seen below), and as a result of this process, I was able to find my foundational paper ([paper](https://arxiv.org/abs/2306.13333)).

 ![Figure 3: Literature Review](https://itsnemoooo.github.io/assets/images/venn.png){: .half}

-2. I began the summer, initially inspired by the potential of DRL to improve HVAC control (thanks to articles like [this](https://deepmind.google/discover/blog/deepmind-ai-reduces-google-data-centre-cooling-bill-by-40/)), but quickly realised that the scale of the task was far greater than I initially anticipated.
-3. Representation.
-I wanted to ensure the solution I designed could be used in the real-world.
-This meant I had to make several choices about how to represent the state and action spaces.
-Also, with weather data, there are many different ways to preprocess the data to make it more representative of the real-world.
+I wanted to ensure the solution I designed could be used in the real-world, regardless of geographical location.
+This meant I had to make several choices about how to represent the range of climates.

+There is a wealth of weather data available [here](https://www.ladybug.tools/epwmap/), but making this historical data appear closer to the climates we experience today and in the future was a research focus of mine as well.

 ### Technical
 1. Environment setup.
 EnergyPlus is powerful, but the documentation on the API is lacking.